-Mr. Harrison lives in the Chicago area and is married with two grown children.
+Mr. Harrison lives in California and is married with two children and two grandchildren.
 He is anxious for them to read NOW they make it legal to learn what life was like in the Baby Boom era.

 $14.95 / Perfectbound